oracle-livelabs/apex/image-semantic-search/4-edit-application/4-edit-application.md

 In this task, we will create a Search page for Text based search.

-1. Navigate to the Application homepage by clicking on the application ID.
+1. Navigate to the Application homepage by clicking on the **Application ID**.

     ![App Builder](images/app-navigate.png " ")